Deep learning methods for stochastic Galerkin approximations of elliptic random PDEs: Numerical Experiments

 Since the diffusion coefficient is constant, the loss function for the \textit{S-GalerkinNet} and for the \textit{S-RitzNet} simplify to

 where the spectral coefficients $(f_0, \dots , f_M) \in \R^{M+1}$ are, due to the spatial independence, precomputed in the offline phase.

 We use the same architecture for the \textit{S-GalerkinNet} and the \textit{S-RitzNet}.
 Each neural network consists of $M+1$ disconnected branches, where each branch is made up by an input layer with 45 neurons and the \textnormal{swish} activation function (see \citep{Ramachandran2017}), three hidden layers, each of which has 45 \textnormal{sigmoid} activated neurons, and a linear output neuron.
 The \textnormal{ADAM} optimizer uses a decaying learning rate scheme, and the input spatial points are drawn as a continuous stream of quasi-random Sobol points.
 The approximation errors as well as the training times of the neural networks are given in Figure \ref{Figure:Experiment1_Data}, for $P = 0, \dots, 150$, resulting in systems of dimensions $M = 1, \dots , 151$.
-We see that both networks perform very similar in terms of the approximation error, while the \textit{S-RitzNet} trains faster.
-This is because only first derivatives of \textit{S-RitzNet} are calculated during training, whereas second derivatives of the neural network are calculated during the training of the \textit{S-GalerkinNet}.
 We achieve a relative $L^2(\Omega; H^1(\DD; \R))$-error of less than $0.6\%$ with the highest polynomial degree of $P = 150$ for both deep learning approaches.
+The resulting systems are decoupled and the training time grows linearly with rising polynomial dimension.

 As a second example, we consider the elliptic random PDE in two spatial dimensions with a constant forcing term, and Karhunen-Loève-type stochastic diffusion coefficient.
 The diffusion coefficient is chosen in such a way that many KL terms are needed to accurately resolve the random field.
 This results in high dimensional systems of fully coupled two dimensional PDEs, that can be well approximated by the neural networks in reasonable training times.
 Let $\DD = (0, 1)^2$, and let